lonnieezell/Bonfire/README.markdown

 ### Branches

-Due to the shift from CI2 to CI3, there are 2 branches containing recent releases and 2 development branches.
+Due to the shift from CI2 to CI3, there are 2 branches containing recent releases and 3 development branches.

 - The releases are in the master (v0.8.x) and 0.7.x (v0.7.x) branches.
-- The development branches are develop (v0.8.x) and 0.7-dev (v0.7.x) branches.
+- The development branches are develop (v0.9+), 0.8-dev (v0.8.x), and 0.7-dev (v0.7.x).

-Any changes due to issues in the Bonfire code are currently being made to both development branches.
+Bug fixes are currently being made to all three development branches, but 0.7-dev and 0.8-dev are now bugfix-only branches.

+- v0.7.x uses CodeIgniter 2 by default.
+CI3 is supported, but not included.
 - v0.8.x uses CodeIgniter 3 by default.
 CI2 is supported, but not included.
-- v0.7.x uses CodeIgniter 2 by default.
-CI3 is supported, but not included.
+- v0.9+ uses CodeIgniter 3, and will not continue to support CI2.

+The develop branch will be the only branch receiving new features and/or major code changes.

 ## Bug Reports